zamronypj/letsencrypt-whm/README.md

 If you install `certbot-auto` in directory that is not in `PATH` environment variable then you can specify absolute path using `CERTBOT_EXEC` variable.
 For example

     #  CERTBOT_EXEC=/usr/local/certbot/certbot-auto ./letsencrypt.whm.ssl.install.sh /home/userxxx/public_html example.com

+## Renew Certificates

+    # ./letsencrypt.whm.renew.sh

+If you install `certbot-auto` in directory that is not in `PATH` environment variable then you can specify absolute path using `CERTBOT_EXEC` variable.
+For example

+    #  CERTBOT_EXEC=/usr/local/certbot/certbot-auto ./letsencrypt.whm.renew.sh

 Zamrony P. Juhara